-Finally, after working hard and studying harder I was able to get accepted to dental school.
-It was one of the best days of my life, and it became even better when I told the good news to my mother.
-Although it was a great accomplishment for me, the school that I was accepted to was private and cost a lot of money.
-My family was middle class and my mom was diagnosed with cancer during this time; money was tight because of her expensive cancer treatments.
-Thus, I had to keep my job in the Cardiothoracic Hospital while I went to dental school in order to pay my tuition.
-Unfortunately, my pain would continue since my mother also passed away in my second year of dental school, leaving me to care for my younger brother.
-On top of working in the hospital and going to school, I had the responsibility of taking care of my younger brother who is 6 years younger than me.
+Finally, I got accepted to dental school after working hard and studying harder.
+It was one of the best days of my life, and it became even better when I told my mom the good news.
+Although it was a great accomplishment, the school I was accepted to was private and cost a lot of money.
+My family was middle class, and my mom was diagnosed with cancer during this time; money was tight because of her expensive cancer treatments.
+Thus, I had to keep my job in the Cardiothoracic Hospital while attending dental school to pay my tuition.
+Unfortunately, my pain would continue since my mother passed away in my second year of dental school, leaving me to care for my younger brother.
+On top of working in the hospital and going to school, I managed my younger brother, six years younger than me.
 He was too young to understand the extent of all these problems, so I always tried to keep a lively household.
-I took a cooking and baking class to ensure that our table was always full of home cooked meals and various types of nutritious dishes.
-I am a hard worker; and I never quit.
+I took a cooking and baking class to ensure our table was always full of home-cooked meals and nutritious dishes.
+I am a hard worker, and I never quit.

 I eat, sleep, and breathe dentistry.
-Even in my free time I find myself studying about topics such as painless dentistry, through hypnotism as well as sedation.
-I also look forward to assuming the challenge of working with patients who have special needs requiring special consideration resulting from HIV, cardiovascular disease, hemophilia, etc. I particularly look forward to working with people who have gone through chemotherapy, radiation therapy, or other cancer treatments.
-I miss the dental clinic that I established back home in Iran and sincerely hope to open another dental clinic here in the US one of these days.
-I day-dream of assuming leadership roles in dentistry in the future, starting up my own multi-specialty clinic, for example, where a variety of dentists with special training in a variety of areas treat patients at the same location.
+I study painless dentistry, hypnotism, and sedation in my free time.
+I am most keen to assume the challenge of working with patients with special needs requiring additional consideration resulting from HIV, cardiovascular disease, hemophilia, etc. I look forward to working with people undergoing chemotherapy, radiation therapy, or other cancer treatments.
+I miss the dental clinic I established back home in Iran and hope to open another dental clinic here in the US.
+I daydream of assuming leadership roles in dentistry in the future, starting up my multi-specialty clinic, where a variety of dentists with special training in various areas treat patients at the same location.

 I thank you for considering my application to your program.